BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-(A)SCS.md

 - SIOS Enhanced IP GenApp adds 2 mins to the failover time

-- It can be used in scenaio's where ILB is not avialble
+- It can be used in scenario's where ILB is not avialble

 - While using Azure ILB, this step is not required

-The SIOS IP Recovery Kit to failover the IP between the cluster nodes.
+The SIOS IP Recovery Kit is used to failover the IP between the cluster nodes.

 Please refer the following links to create the resources